FAQ

 There is no preference in citation formatting, but references must be formatted uniformly and correctly.
 Just linking sources is not acceptable.

-The Cover Page, Quad Chart, Abstract, and Appendices, which can be used for references, are not included in the 5-7 page limit.
-The 5-7 pages are for the body of the technical paper.
+The Cover Page, Quad Chart, Abstract, and Appendices, which can be used for references, are not included in the 8-10 page limit.
+The 8-10 pages are for the body of the technical paper.
 See the Competition Details/Guidelines for more details.

 Use appendices for citations and references only.
 Judges are not required to review material included in your appendices.
 As such, be sure no information vital to your design concept or its justification is included in the appendices.
-You may include citations, calculations or other information you think judges may find interesting, but be sure it’s not integral to your project before putting it in an appendix.
+You may include citations, calculations or other information you think reviewers may find interesting, but be sure it’s not integral to your project before putting it in an appendix.

 Yes, as long as the team size limit of 6 total members is not exceeded.